metacpan/metacpan-cpan-extracted/distros/M/Mojolicious-Plugin-FeedReader/README.md

 This program is free software, you can redistribute it and/or modify it under the terms of the Artistic License version 2.0.

+Test data (web pages, feeds and excerpts) included in this package is intended for testing purposes only, and is not meant in any way to infringe on the rights of the respective authors.

 # SEE ALSO